willn/go_meals_scheduling/SETUP.md

 ./analyze_results.sh
 ```

-## upload a copy of the results.txt to google drive & import into a spreadsheet
+## upload a copy of the `schedule.txt` to google drive & import into a spreadsheet
 * try to move the under-assigned workers to fill the 'XXX' spots, making trades
 * do any swapping needed